ycrash/yc-data-script/README.md

 <details>
   <summary><strong>10.
 Is yc-360 script customizable?</strong></summary>

-Yes. yc-360 is designed as a modular shell script.
+Yes.
+The yc-360 script is designed as a modular shell script.
 You can clone the repository and customize individual collection commands or add/remove specific artifacts based on your organization’s requirements.
 </details>

 <details>
   <summary><strong>11.
-Is support available for yc-360?</strong></summary>
+Is support available for yc-360 script?</strong></summary>

 For community support, please use the [GitHub Issues page](https://github.com/ycrash/yc-data-script/issues).
 For enterprise-grade support and integration assistance, visit [yCrash.io](https://ycrash.io/).
 </details>